The New Go-To Visa After the Golden Visa Ended

 One of the Entrepreneur Visa’s most significant advantages is eligibility for the Beckham Law.
 As an entrepreneur relocating to Spain, you can opt into the special tax regime and benefit from:

-• Exemption from taxation on worldwide income — meaning your income from investments, rental properties, or business activities outside Spain is not subject to Spanish tax
+- No worldwide income tax — investments, rental properties, or business activities outside Spain are exempt

-• The regime lasts for 6 tax years (the year of arrival plus five additional years)
+- 6 tax years duration — year of arrival plus five additional years

 For entrepreneurs who maintain business interests in multiple countries, the Beckham Law’s worldwide income exemption is extraordinarily valuable.
 It essentially allows you to be taxed only on the income your Spanish venture generates, while income from your other global activities remains untouched by Spain’s tax authorities.